rociojoo/CranTaskView-Track/Tracking.md

 Pre-processing is required when raw data are not in a tracking data format.
 The methods used for pre-processing depend heavily on the type of biologging device used.
-Among the tracking packages, some of them are focused on GLS (global location sensor), others on radio telemetry, and others use accelerometry and magnetometry data.
+Among the tracking packages, some of them are focused on GLS (global location sensor), others on radio telemetry, accelerometry, magnetometry, or GTFS (General Transit Feed Specification) data.

 -   **GLS data pre-processing:** Several methodologies have been developed to reduce errors in geographic locations generated from the light data, which is reflected by the large number of packages for pre-processing GLS data.
 We classified these methods in three
     categories: threshold, curve-fitting and twilight-free.
     -   **Threshold methods:** Threshold levels of solar irradiance, which are arbritrarily chosen, are used to identify the timing of sunrise and sunset.
-The package that uses threshold methods are `r pkg("GeoLight")` and
+The package that uses threshold methods is `r github("SWotherspoon/SGAT")`.
-    `r github("SWotherspoon/SGAT")`.
     -   **Curve-fitting methods:** The observed light irradiance levels for each twilight are modeled as a function of theoretical light levels (i.e. the template).
 Then, parameters from the model (e.g. a slope in a linear regression) are used to estimate the locations.
 The formulation of the model and the parameters used for location estimation vary from method to method.
-The packages that use curve-fitting methods are `r pkg("FLightR")`,
+The packages that use curve-fitting methods are
     `r pkg("tripEstimation")` and
     `r github("SWotherspoon/SGAT")`.
 -   **Dead-reckoning using accelerometry and magnetometry data:** The